Joe-Chege/alx-pre_course/0x01-git/README.md

 Alx is cool
 Its been a journey to reach here.
-I will be happy to graduate after the programme
+I will be happy to graduate after the programme.
+Do hard things